 A patient with chickenpox can transmit the disease from about 2 days before the appearance of the spots until the end of the blister stage.
-This period lasts about 5 - 7 days.
+This period lasts about 5 to 7 days.
 Once dry scabs form, the disease is unlikely to spread.

 Recurrence of Chickenpox: Recurrence of chickenpox is possible, but uncommon.
 One episode of chickenpox usually means lifelong immunity against a second attack.
 However, people who have had mild infections may be at greater risk for a breakthrough, and more severe, infection later on particularly if the outbreak occurs in adulthood.

 Risk Factors for Shingles (Herpes Zoster)

-Shingles affects about 1 out of every 3 adults.
-Anyone who has had chickenpox has risk for shingles later in life.
+Anyone who has had chickenpox is at risk for shingles later in life.
 Certain factors increase the risk for such outbreaks.